eriksjolund/podman-networking-docs/README.md

 ### CNI

-CNI is deprecated and will be removed in Podman 5.0
+The network backend CNI is deprecated and will be removed in Podman 5.0

 ### Netavark

+_Netavark_ is the default network backend.

+**Example** Create a network and run an nginx container

 Create the network _mynyet_